-Footnotes should be avoided in text but are allowed on the title page.
-They are placed in the following order: author affiliations, death of an author, information about members of a group, and corresponding author contact information.

-Author affiliation - the institutions with which an author is professionally affiliated - including locations, are given in the footnote.
-Authors' last names are given parenthetically in the footnote following their respective institutions.
+Footnotes should be avoided in text, but are allowed on the title page.
+They are placed in the following order: author affiliations, death of an author, information about members of a group, corresponding author contact information.
+Author affiliations, for example the institutions with which an author is professionally affiliated, including locations, are given in the footnote.
+The authors' last names are given parenthetically in the footnote following their respective institutions.
+If 2 or more authors share the same last name, their initials should be used in addition to the last name to distinguish them.
+Title and academic rank are not included in this footnote.
 If all authors in the byline are affiliated with the same department and institution, there is no need to include their names in the footnote.
+See the AMA Manual of Style section 2.3.3 for more information on authors in the footnotes.